 The entire game is based on your character, “Sable,” and her rite of passage for something called a “gliding.”
 From what I can gather, it seems your primary goal is to explore this tattered world filled with old spaceships and ancient relics and find things.
 As such, it’s incredibly beautiful of course.
-There are some amazing looking and areas, and any lingering BoW similarities are demarcated for Sable’s own unique open world interpretations.
+There are some amazing-looking areas, and any lingering BoW similarities are demarcated for Sable’s own unique open-world interpretations.

 Open World Features in Sable